-Space technologies applications are very transversal and benefit many sectors such as agriculture, forestry, urban planning, mobility, banking, health or fisheries, among others.
+Furthermore, it is also important to highlight that space technologies applications are very transversal and benefit many sectors such as agriculture, forestry, urban planning, mobility, banking, health or fisheries, among others.
 For this reason, it is also essential to articulate with other clusters within Horizon Europe, creating synergies that will leverage Space applications.